TWF06/HackathonChatGPT/README.md

 4.Tan Wei Feng\
 5.Lim Jie Shin

 In Peninsular Malaysia, floods happen almost every year.
-Having a chat ai to answer questions regarding floods will be definately helpful.
+Having a Chat AI to answer questions regarding floods will be definately helpful.

 **SmartPPS: BANTU BANJIR** is here to help to encounter issues and questions regarding floods.

+## DATA SET
+Due to time limit and avoiding copyright issues for scraping government data, we use a set of mock data for our AI to run.

+#JAMAIBASE

+#BACKEND

+#FRONTEND

 ## Authors